naldakhil/Udacity-iMLND-tensorflow/finding_donors/README.md

-# Intro to Machine Learning with TensorFlow Nanodegree
+# Intro to Machine Learning with TensorFlow
+Udacity Nanodegree
 # Supervised Learning
 ## Project 1: Finding Donors for CharityML